3 Tibetan Secrets That Will Boost Your Energy in Minutes

 Inhale deep, hold the breath for 5-10 seconds and release the breath with energy through your mouth open.
 Practice basic breathing for at least three times.
 Increasing the hold time if possible.

-You start this exercise with the vidra fist.
+You start this exercise seated and make two fist woth your hands.
 Deep inhale from your lower belly and extend in an exaggerated way the belly out.
 Put both fists under the belly and hold the breath for a few seconds and then release the breath with an exhale that feels that is coming out through every pore of your body.
 At the same time, you exhale open your fist and release the fingers.

 Take one big deep inhale, hold the breath and release the breath while chanting loudly ” Aaaaaaaaa!!!
 When you exhale, open your mouth wide, open your eyes, ears, heart, your hands, open all of you!

-If you want to boost your energy in minutes, give these a try.
+If you want to boost your energy in minutes, give any of these tibetan breathing techniques a try.